 Affordable, durable and, thanks to the large central super channel and dual lateral channels, powerful enough to make seasoned divers feel comfortable and confident in the water.

-These dive fins are also highly flexible and easy to pack, and the orthopedic foot pocket makes them soft on feet (provided you get the right size).
+These fins are also highly flexible and easy to pack, and the orthopedic flexible foot pocket makes them soft on feet (provided you get the right size).

 Additionally, these aren’t for cold water dives.
 If you’re diving deep, especially in temperate seas, something you can wear a bootie with is going to be much more comfortable.